mcfrith/dnarrange/README.md

 - `-n FILENUMS`, `--no=FILENUMS`: discard any DNA read that shares a rearrangement with any read from the specified files.

+- `--shrink`: write the output in a compact format.
+This format can be read by `rearranged-sequence-clumps`.

 - `-v`, `--verbose`: show progress messages.

 ## Re-running `rearranged-sequence-clumps`